RoshanKumar9421/RoshanKumar9421/README.md

 ## Hi there 👋

 # 💫 About Me:
-i am currently 1st year undergraduate  computer science and Engineering student<br>i am more passionate in Technology<br>Currently doing DSA in CPP And learning WEB3
+:  I'm Roshan Kumar, a first-year Computer Science student at Asansol Engineering College, India, expected to graduate in 2028.
+As a committee-member of development society club of my college, I've organized workshops and mentored peers, enhancing my collaboration and leadership skills.<br>Currently doing DSA in CPP And learning WEB3

 ## 🌐 Socials: